njatoty/react-canvas-shap/README.md

 - **Press `Escape`**: Disables drawing, preventing further changes on the canvas.
 - **Press `Enter`**: Captures the drawn content and provides the image through the snapshot callback.

+You can check out `handleSnapshot` on **Full hook usage**.

-# Canvas Drawing Options
+# Canvas Snap Options

-The `CanvasDrawingOptions` type allows you to customize the drawing behavior on the canvas.
+The `CanvasSnapOptions` type allows you to customize the drawing behavior on the canvas.
 Below is a detailed explanation of each option and its usage.

 | Option                          | Type                                                      | Description                                                                                  | Example/Usage                                            | Default Value           |